askhl/ase/doc/tutorials/genetic_algorithm/ga_optimize.rst

 A Brief Overview of the Implementation
 ======================================

-The GA relies on a SQLite database for tracking which structures have been found.
+The GA relies on the asedb module for tracking which structures have been found.
 Before the GA optimization starts the user therefore needs to prepare this database and appropriate folders.
 This is done trough an initialization script as the one described in the next section.
 In